AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/integrate/user-defined-information.md

  // Use setUserProfileProvider to set profile for users in one-to-one chats, including the user avatar and nickname.
  EaseIM.setUserProfileProvider(object : EaseUserProfileProvider {
      override fun getUser(userId: String?): EaseProfile? {
-         // TODO: Return the local user profile of the userId return DemoHelper.getInstance().getDataModel().getAllContacts()[userId]?.toProfile()
+         // Return the local user profile of the userId return DemoHelper.getInstance().getDataModel().getAllContacts()[userId]?.toProfile()
      }